ArkEcosystemArchive/docs-legacy/docs/releases/v2.0.19/migrating_1.0_2.0.md

 lerna bootstrap
 ```

-This might take a while, as lerna obtains all dependencies required for `Ark Core`.
+This might take a while, as lerna obtains all dependencies required for `ARK Core`.
 Once the process is done, run the following command to start the synchronization process:

 ```bash
 (cd packages/core && yarn start:MyNet)